 Joshua Sbicca is Associate Professor of Sociology at Colorado State University.
 He is the Director of the Prison Agriculture Lab.
 His research focuses on food as a site of economic, political, and social struggle.
 His recent work studies food systems and cultures and social movements at intersections of carcerality, gentrification, and racial capitalism.
 Underlying these interests is an ongoing engagement with how activists and scholars articulate and practice food justice and what this means for building broad based social movements.

-His focus on food is a lens to address a broad range of sociological questions around social change, political economy, urban development, race and class relations, human/nature relations, and power.
+His focus on food is a lens to address a broad range of sociological questions around social change, political economy, urban and rural development, ethnoracial and class hierarchies, human/nature relations, and power.

 His research has appeared in journals such as Agriculture and Human Values, Antipode, Critical Sociology, Environmental Justice, Environmental Politics, Environmental Sociology, Geoforum, Journal of Rural Studies and Social Movement Studies.

 Chennault, C., and J. Sbicca.
 2023.
 “Prison agriculture in the United States: Racial capitalism and the disciplinary matrix of exploitation and rehabilitation.”
 Agriculture and Human Values.
 40(1): 175-191.
 Access article.